 397352006 – Primary cutaneous anaplastic large cell lymphoma

-- Mycosis fungoides (MF) with large cell transformation – Transformed MF may present with large CD30+ T-cells.
-While histopathological and immunochemical findings may be similar, clinical features and disease outcome are helpful for distinguishing the two entities.
-Transformed MF typically involves the trunk with multifocal lesions, is more common in patients older than age 60, and exhibits a more aggressive course with early progression and no spontaneous regression.
+- Mycosis fungoides (MF) with large cell transformation – Transformed MF may present with large CD30+ T cells.
+While histopathologic and immunochemical findings may be similar, clinical features and disease outcome are helpful for distinguishing the two entities.
+Transformed MF typically involves the trunk with multifocal lesions, is more common in patients older than 60, and exhibits a more aggressive course with early progression and no spontaneous regression.

 - Systemic anaplastic large cell lymphoma with cutaneous involvement

 - Leukemia cutis

 - Cutaneous metastatic carcinoma